Daniel-Gong/daniel-gong.github.io/_posts/2024-03-11-No-social-media-for-one-month.md

 ✅ I actually opened twitter to browse some research-related content (it's posted on twitter)- and I realized it is nearly impossible to stay totally away from social media.
 Sometimes you have to use it to get latest information.

 **3.14**

+❎ Well well well, stayed up late and ended up scrolling some social media while waiting for some data processing on the computer to be done:)